MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 ## Set up an aggregate method for a query column

 To set up an aggregate on a column, you set the `Method` property on a column. that divides the query result into groups of rows, usually for the purpose of performing one or more aggregations on each group.
-The SELECT statement returns one row per group.Records in the resulting dataset are grouped by columns that have similar values for the column are grouped together and the aggregate method is applied against the records in the group.
+The SELECT statement returns one row per group.
+Records in the resulting dataset are grouped by columns that have similar values for the column are grouped together and the aggregate method is applied against the records in the group.
 A summary value is calculated and returned in a single row for the group in the dataset.

 > [!IMPORTANT]
 >  Except for the `Count` method, you can only use a totals method \(`Sum`, `Average`, `Min`, and `Max`\) on a field that has a numeric data type of `Decimal`, `Integer`, `BigInteger`, or `Duration`.

 The following illustration shows a query that links the **Customer** table and the **Sales Line** table and retrieves the total number of items for each customer.
 The query is grouped by the **No.** and **Name** columns.

 ```
 query 50123 QueryTotal